G0urmetD/Miscon/README.md

 -q, -quick               Starts searching for quickwins like AS-REP Roasting/Kerberoastable Accounts/LLMNR -pndc, -pndc             Checks if the spooler service is running on the domain controllers.
 [Optional] -pnou, -pnou             Checks if the spooler service is running on servers in target OU.
+[Optional] -dacl, -dacl             Checks for custom domain acls on not built-in objects.
 [Optional]
 ```